theforeman/theforeman.org/_posts/2021-02-17-introduction-to-the-remote-execution-plugin.md

 and Foreman can connect to it.
 Navigate to an existing host detail page and click the *Schedule Remote Job* button.
 Fill in a simple bash command to the command field, e.g. “echo Hello world”.
 Click Advanced fields and specify the password for the user.
-The password will be stored only for necessary time to execute the script, then it’s wiped out.
+The password is stored only for the time it takes to execute the script, then it’s wiped out.

 <p float='left' align='center'>